A numerical approach to the non-uniqueness problem of cosmic ray two-fluid equations at shocks: Test problems results

-This technique basically increases the width of the mixed state, which becomes $2\,\phi\, a$ at $t+dt$, instead of $2\, a$ (here $a=(a_{\rm g}^2 + a_{\rm cr}^2)^{\HALF}$ is the sound speed of composite fluid).
-Increasing the width of the mixed state is justified by the fact that during the solution of the Riemann problem we do not include the coupling term which changes the effective signal speed (see e.g., \ref{app:A}).
-Although in \emph{Unsplit-pdv} method we update the CR energy equation (Eq. \ref{eq:ecrup}) in a single step, the required sound wave speed may lie between $[a_{\rm g}^2 + a_{\rm cr}^2]^{\HALF}$ and $[a_{\rm g}^2 + (\gamma_{\rm g}/\gamma_{\rm cr})a_{\rm cr}^2]^{\HALF}$.
-Therefore, our choice of $\phi=1.1$ is meaningful.
-Note that, the factor $\phi$ introduced here is obtained from our numerical experiments, with no rigorous justification.
-In Fig. \ref{fig:sodcr2} we explicitly show the effect of the factor $\phi$.
+respectively, and choose ${\phi} = 1.1$.
+Note that, when ${\phi} =1$ then Eq. (\ref{eq:s_m}) reduces to Eq. (\ref{eq:s_um}).
+This trick basically increases the width of the mixed state, which becomes $2\,\phi\, a$ at $t+\Delta t$, instead of $2\, a$ (here $a=(a_{\rm g}^2 + a_{\rm cr}^2)^{\HALF}$ is the sound speed of composite fluid).
+Increasing the width of the mixed state is justified by the fact that during the solution of the Riemann problem we do not include the coupling term which changes the effective signal speed (see e.g., Appendix \ref{app:A}).
+Although in the \emph{Unsplit-pdv} method we update the CR energy equation (Eq. \ref{eq:ecrup}) in a single step, the required sound wave speed may lie between $[a_{\rm g}^2 + a_{\rm cr}^2]^{\HALF}$ and $[a_{\rm g}^2 + (\gamma_{\rm g}/\gamma_{\rm cr})a_{\rm cr}^2]^{\HALF}$.
+Note that, the factor $\phi$ introduced here is obtained from our numerical experiments, with no rigorous proof.

-Fig. \ref{fig:sodcr2} shows the snapshot of pressure profiles at $t=10^{-4}$ (problem $3$ in Table \ref{tab:testproblems}).
-Red and green curves show numerical solution for $\phi = 1$ and $\phi = 1.1$ respectively.
-Figure shows that the solutions are smooth only for $\phi=1.1$ (green curves), implying the necessity of a different wave speed estimate in order to obtain a robust solution.
+Fig. \ref{fig:sodcr2} shows different pressure profiles at $t=10^{-4}$ obtained with $\phi=1$ (red) and $\phi=1.1$ (green).
+For both solutions, in the post-shock region, the ratio $p_{\rm cr}/(p_{\rm cr}+p_{\rm g})\simeq 0.03$.
+Solutions are smooth only for $\phi=1.1$, implying the necessity of a slightly higher wave speed estimate in order to obtain a robust solution.